htw-imi-showtime/showtime-website/content/ws21/master/m4-lcvd/tech-stack.md

 [JSON Web Token](https://datatracker.ietf.org/doc/html/rfc7519) (JWT) is implemented using DRF's ["Simple JWT"](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/) plugin.
 When logging in, users receive a "refresh token" and an "access token".
 The "access token" needs to be sent in Authentication request headers to authenticate the user, if they want to access a protected API endpoint.
 Since the "access token" expires after ten minutes, it needs to be refreshed with the "refresh token", which only expires after 14 days.

-The tutorial ["110% Complete JWT Authentication with Django & React - 2020](https://hackernoon.com/110percent-complete-jwt-authentication-with-django-and-react-2020-iejq34ta) was a great help for understanding how to implement JWT with a Django backend.

 #### PostgreSQL
 [PostgreSQL](https://www.postgresql.org/) is used as a database for LCvd's relational data model.